wd5gnr/Elf-RcForth/readme.md

 By Mike Riley

 Previous  update : 24 May 2022  Glenn Jolly
-Last update: 13 Aug 2023 Al Williams
+Last update: 14 Aug 2023 Al Williams

 What's new
 ----------
 Verson 0.3

+Bload now happens when you start Forth new automatically

+If you don't want the extra words, issue NEW.
+You can issue that anytime to wipe out everything to the core words + BASE

 If you forget to close a colon definition or if you put extra things after a colon definition or a variable you will get an error